NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Janni Magic.md

 The magic of jann runs through your blood.
-You can cast [[Spells/Enlarge|Enlarge]] and [[Spells/Speak with Animals|Speak with Animals]] once per day each as 2nd-rank arcane innate spells.
+You can cast [[Enlarge|Enlarge]] and [[Speak with Animals|Speak with Animals]] once per day each as 2nd-rank arcane innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*